Raw Lemon Cheesecake

 Like most of my creations this one was an experiment of just throwing lots of yummy ingredients together in my Vitamix.
 By understanding how certain ingredients work, it’s easy to mix together without exact measurements (hence the term ‘un-recipes’) and come up with something delicious.
-One of my absolute favorite ingredients for making desserts and sweets is coconut!
-It’s probably the most versatile and fun ingredient to use for making healthy alternatives to not-so-healthy foods.
-Including cheesecake!
+One of my absolute favorite ingredients for making desserts and sweets is coconut.
+It’s probably the most versatile and fun ingredient to use for making healthy alternatives to conventional not-so-healthy foods like cheesecake

 - Butternut squash, steamed and puréed (could sub with pumpkin, sweet potato, carrot, or even cauliflower)

-- Lemon, juiced (can keep peeled and whole using a Vitamix or comparable blender)
+- Lemon, juiced (can keep peeled and whole using high-speed blender)

 - Water, as needed

-- Press evenly into your springform pan and set in your freezer while making the filling.
-Make it as thick or thin as you like!
+Press crust evenly (as thick or thin as you like) into a springform pan and place in the freezer while making the filling.

-- To your blender add roughly equal parts butternut purée and coconut butter.
+In a high-speed blender, add roughly equal parts butternut purée and coconut meat, butter, or milk.

-- Blend on high, slowly adding in water to help blend smoothly, careful not to add too much as it will not set up properly.
+Blend on high, slowly adding in water just to help blend smoothly, careful not to add too much as it will prevent it from firming up.
 Consistency should be super smooth and creamy, and still able to scoop or spread without being too thin.